jnz/q3vm/README.md

     > make

 On **Windows**:

+Use the **Visual Studio 2015** project `q3vm.sln` in the `msvc` subfolder.

-Install MinGW64 from and add the bin\ directory it to your path.
+Or install MinGW64 from and add the MinGW64 bin\ directory it to your path.
-So that you have gcc.exe available.
+So that you have gcc.exe available at the command prompt.

  * http://mingw-w64.org/doku.php/download/mingw-builds

 Compile with:

     > mingw32-make

-Or use the Visual Studio 2015 project `q3vm.sln` in the `msvc` subfolder.

 Build example bytecode firmware
 -------------------------------